syg/personal-site/_posts/2014-05-14-debugging-in-the-time-of-jits.md

 The Baseline JIT compiles inline caches for most bytecode operations (for the unfamiliar, mraleph's [blog post](http://mrale.ph/blog/2012/06/03/explaining-js-vms-in-js-inline-caches.html) is an excellent tutorial on the topic).
-For calls to other JS functions, Baseline installs call ICs.
+For function calls, Baseline installs call ICs.
 These ICs initially start with a fallback path, and add new inline paths as it observes them.
 In Baseline parlance, these different paths are called "stubs" and have their own frame on the stack.

 Continuing the existing example, the expanded Baseline frames for a call into `isEven(4)` are rendered below.